Rony-dot/PERL-Practice/Readme.md

 ```

 ## Perl Literals
+- `Notice`: In general, `Perl interpreter sees integers like floating points numbers.
+For example, if you write 2 in your programs, Perl will see it like 2.0000`
 - Perl numeric literals are numbers.
 Perl stores number internally as either signed integers or floating-point values.
 - Perl numeric literals can be assigned following types of formats.